From survival to coherence

 We spend enormous energy managing,

-It quietly drains our energy meant for living.
+It quietly drains the energy meant for living.

 It asks us to listen.